pqina/tick-view-boom/README.md

 </div>
 ```

-For more information and an example visit the [Boom documentation](http://tickcounterplugin.com/boom).
+For more info and an example implementation visit the [Boom documentation](http://tickcounterplugin.com/boom).